GetMeoutt/linux_assignment3/README.md

 ## DONE
-you are done setting up everything, now try to access the website from your droplet IP address.
+you are done setting up everything, you can now try to access the website from your droplet IP address.
 This should show your information about your system.

 ![website_UI](assets/webpage_outcome.png)